Insert Flash Movies into PowerPoint 2010 for Windows - Using the Developer Tab

 Figure 3: The placed Shockwave Flash Object control

-Alternatively you can click the Properties button within the
+tab of the Ribbon, click the Properties button within the Controls

 - This will bring up the Properties pane that you can see in Figure